microsoft/MixedReality-SpectatorView/doc/SpectatorView.Native.md

 ## SpectatorView.OpenCV.dll Troubleshooting
 #### Installing OpenCV Contrib for UWP failed

-The suggested commit above for vcpkg reflects the last locally tested vcpkg commit by a contributor to this repo.
-When encountering issues with vcpkg, it is likely worth checking out the master branch for the vcpkg repo and repeating the vcpkg related steps.
-Issues may also already be filed for issues with vcpkg.
+When encountering issues with vcpkg, the most up to date information will be found in the [vcpkg project](https://github.com/microsoft/vcpkg/issues).
+Searching for specific errors in the [vcpkg issues list](https://github.com/microsoft/vcpkg/issues) will be the quickest way to find potential workarounds.
 >NOTE: When trying other vcpkgs commits, you may end up with a different version of opencv getting installed to your development machine.
 This will likely require updating the opencv lib dependencies as described below.

 #### OpenCV header/dll is not found